Spirit Walker (novel): Plot summary

 Renn persuades Bale to help, and together with Wolf, they help to free Torak.
 Tenris is killed by an orca seeking revenge, but manages to tell Torak that Fin-Kedinn knows more about his father than he's let on.
 Torak, Renn, and Wolf bid Bale farewell, and knowing the secret of the sickness, they return to the Forest.
 Fin-Kedinn reveals that Torak's father, like Tenris, was a Soul-Eater, but turned against them when they turned evil.
 Fin-Kedinn tells Torak that he, with his Spirit Walking ability, has the power to defeat the Soul-Eaters.
 Torak vows to do just that.

 Reception

 Many critics felt Spirit Walker was superior to the previous book in the series, Wolf Brother.

-An early review from Kirkus Reviews said "Paver incorporates vivid descriptions of her characters' woodcraft and other skills, as well as credible views of their oneness with the natural world and animistic beliefs – details that enrich her complex tale without impeding its quick pace."
+Kirkus Reviews highlighted how "Paver incorporates vivid descriptions of her characters' woodcraft and other skills, as well as credible views of their oneness with the natural world and animistic beliefs – details that enrich her complex tale without impeding its quick pace."

 Some critics expressed concern that the book might scare younger readers.